 It brought to mind a similar culture and atmosphere of UWC Atlantic College, a magical Hogwarts-like castle college in the Vale of Glamorgan where I’ve photographed a number of reunions.

 I couldn’t resist a few ‘real time’ street shots via Instagram, which I started using again recently after a hiatus of around three years.
-It has changed a lot.
-All those hashtags have really got out of hand.
-(Surely life’s too short?)
+It’s changed a lot.

 Early mornings are probably my favourite time of day for street photography.
 I love a city when it’s quietly waking up in ones and twos, slowly creaking into life, council cleaners on the streets, morning runners, early-risers, long distance lorry drivers, bedraggled one night stand walk-of-shamers.

-There can be a dystopian tranquillity to early mornings that almost convinces you that have everything to yourself and all the time in the world.
+There can be a dystopian tranquillity to early mornings that makes you feel like you have everything to yourself and all the time in the world.
 But in reality it’s all too fleeting.
 In a city like Oxford, overrun with swarms of tourists and students at most times of the day, it felt even better to be out early.
 Although I didn’t steal a march on all of them.

 Like most photographers, I’m always a mug for a reflection.
 The rising sun was bleaching buildings on this road, illuminating the leading lines and conjuring bold reflections in this shop window.